carlffisher/lm-lab-csharp-book-manager-api/README.md

 - Clue 1: What if someone wants to add a book with an ID for a book that already exists?
 How do we handle this gracefully?

 - Clue 2: What if someone wants to find a book by an ID that doesn't yet exist?
-  How can we improve the API by handling errors gracefully and show a helpful message to the client?
+  How can we improve the API by handling errors gracefully and show a helpful message to the client?# lm-lab-csharp-book-manager-api